 You likely already know that the customer experience is paramount to the growth of your financial services company.
+You can leverage a greater customer experience by using satisfaction surveys to measure and improve your service.
 Not only do happy customers become, well, repeat customers, but happy customers can’t outweigh the unhappy ones.
 In fact, according to HubSpot, customers share their good purchasing experiences with nine people on average, while they share their negative experiences with 16.

 That’s a lot of bad press.

 Keeping customers happy and excited about your financial brand can be tricky since consumers often perceive little difference between providers.
 If delighted customers play a large role in company growth (and they do, according to HubSpot’s flywheel), then an important question becomes: How do we delight them?
 How can we be sure we’re making customers as happy as possible and meeting their needs consistently?
 The easiest – and perhaps most direct way – is to just ask them.

 It might sound too simple, but it’s easy enough to do through the use of customer satisfaction surveys.
 Surveys can target general, overall customer satisfaction, or they can drill down to specific suggestions for improvements or reactions to different parts of the buying cycle.
 The impact of customer surveys seems to be measurable, too – businesses who use them are 33 percent more likely to describe themselves as successful.

 Of course, not all customer satisfaction surveys are created equal.
 To make use of customer feedback, you need to know what you’re asking for – and you need to know how to ask for it clearly.

 What questions make up a customer satisfaction survey